joelparkerhenderson/system-quality-attributes/doc/durability/index.md

 </span>

+**Define durable:** <span data-chatgpt-prompt="define durable (computers and software)">Durable in the context of computers and software refers to the ability of a device or program to withstand wear and tear, perform consistently over a long period of time, and withstand changes or updates in the technological environment without becoming obsolete.
+Durable computers and software are designed with reliable components and feature regular maintenance to ensure longevity and avoid data loss or corruption.</span>

 ## See Also

 * [Wikipedia: Durability (database systems](https://wikipedia.org/wiki/Durability_(database_systems)): a transaction that is committed is preserved, even in the event of power loss, crashes, or errors; see [ACID](https://wikipedia.org/wiki/ACID).

 * [Dictionary: durable](https://www.dictionary.com/browse/durable): able to resist wear, decay, etc., well; lasting; enduring.

-* [OpenAI: durable](https:://openai.com): <span data-chatgpt-prompt="define durable (computers and software)">Durable in the context of computers and software refers to the ability of a device or program to withstand wear and tear, perform consistently over a long period of time, and withstand changes or updates in the technological environment without becoming obsolete.
-Durable computers and software are designed with reliable components and feature regular maintenance to ensure longevity and avoid data loss or corruption.</span>